-Among the five interventions, the incremental cost of achieving one case of improved pain over the five-year time horizon relative to usual care ranged from approximately \$6,200 for tai chi to approximately \$15,800 for CBT (Table 5.8).
+Among the five interventions, the incremental cost of achieving one case of improved pain over the five-year time horizon relative to usual care ranged from \$660 for yoga to approximately \$15,800 for CBT (Table 5.8).
 Because each intervention's benefit (i.e., pain improvement) occurred within the first two cycles of the model and subsequent benefit was spontaneous and non-intervention related, we used the number of cases with improved pain at the end of one year of treatment.